marshallshen/security_architecture_and_engineering/construction_vs_destruction.md

 ### Hacking Ethics
 > When is hacking `ethical`?

-> Under exactly one circumstance: when you have the permission of the person responsible for the system you’re attacking.
+> Under exactly one circumstance: when you have the permission of the person responsible for the system you’re attacking. `This is a very sharp line`.